ZonComGMZ/Seestar-File-Organizer/README.md

 ## Disclaimer
 - This is an unofficial community tool.
 Use at your own risk.
 We will not be responsible for any data loss.
-- This was created as a need for me specifically.
-It took a lot of time to create this from a non-programmer person.
-As a result any further development may not be done by me.

 #